 CMC offers a rigorous, interdisciplinary intellectual experience complemented by close relationships with faculty.
 Traditionally known for expertise in economics and government, CMC features leading departments in the sciences, social sciences, and humanities, supported by eleven world class research institutes and centers.
 The Athenaeum, an endowed leadership speaker series, brings speakers to campus every Monday through Thursday evening to lead students in a civil discourse about topics that affect their lives and the global community.

 The Soll Center for Student Opportunity provides all students with advising, mentoring and networking support that is tailored to each student’s professional goals.
 Many graduates go on to receive prestigious post-graduate fellowships and degrees in business, law, medicine, and many other fields.
 CMC alumni thrive in a wide range of careers including consulting, education, financial services, government and public policy, media and entertainment, medicine, nonprofit leadership, science, and technology.

 CMC’s close-knit student community is fostered through a strong residential life program, the CARE Center, and robust extracurricular offerings in athletics, clubs and organizations, student government, and other social programming.
 The CARE (Civility, Access, Resources, and Expression) Center is a space for expression, study, dialogue, and exploration of our intersecting identities.
 The Center’s goal is to provide a space for civil dialogue and resources to support inclusion and remove institutional barriers to student success.

-Fun fact: It is a tradition for students to get ponded--thrown into one of the two fountains located on campus--by their peers on their birthday.
+Two fun facts about CMC: First, it is a tradition for students to get ponded--thrown into one of the two fountains located on campus--by their peers on their birthday.
 Second, Claremont McKenna College was an all Men’s College for its first 30 years.